magnuhag/Projects/NeuralNetwork/README.md

 -A bunch of other minor -- and just slightly less significant than the aforementioned -- stuff that will take the backseat for quite a while longer

 -My tendancy to write sarcastic READMEs.
-I will try to work on this (no I won't).
+I will *try* to work on this.